khushiNgm/AWS_Projects/Project2/solution.md

-# 🚀 Project 2: Auto Scaling in AWS EC2 using Launch Templates with Load Balancer Integration
+# 🚀 Solution: Auto Scaling in AWS EC2 using Launch Templates with Load Balancer Integration

 ## ✅ 1.
 Create a Target Group🎯
 ![](Image/TargetGRP.png)